Role models of greatness.

 Chad Griffin

-Since joining HRC as president in 2012, Griffin has steered the organization into a fervent era of the fight for equality.
+Since joining HRC as president in 2012, Griffin steered the organization into a fervent era of the fight for equality.
 He spearheaded investment in the 2012 elections that enabled victories from coast to coast and led advocacy around the Supreme Court’s rulings striking down Proposition 8 (which in 2008 barred recognition of same-sex marriages in California) and the Defense of Marriage Act in 2013.
-He also sits on the board of Brad Pitt’s Make It Right Foundation New Orleans, which builds houses for those who lost their homes in Hurricane Katrina.
+He also sat on the board of Brad Pitt’s Make It Right Foundation New Orleans, which builds houses for those who lost their homes in Hurricane Katrina.

 At age 19 Griffin became the youngest-ever member of a presidential staff while working for Bill Clinton.
 He dropped out of college to take the job.
 After leaving the White House, Griffin graduated from Georgetown University and went on to forge a career in political strategy.
 At a private dinner with LGBT donors in 2012, Griffin asked Joe Biden the question, “What do you feel about us?”
 The dinner was held at the home of a gay male couple and their two children, and Biden answered, “I wish every American could see the look of love that those kids had in their eyes for you guys.
 Then they wouldn’t have any doubt what this is about.”
 President Obama announced his own support for same sex marriage a few days later, becoming the first sitting U.S. president to do so.

 Chad began dating longtime friend Charlie Joughin in 2015, and the couple walked the red carpet together at the September 2016 Human Rights Campaign National Dinner in Washington, DC.
 For five years Joughin served as national press secretary for HRC.
+As of this posting, the two are still very much an LGBTQ "power couple".

 Primary source – HRC web site

-1. Hello Terry, I am a big fan of your blog, I was wondering why you don't have a post about George Michael the British singer who passed away last Xmas ...
+Hello Terry, I am a big fan of your blog, I was wondering why you don't have a post about George Michael the British singer who passed away last Xmas ...

 ReplyDelete